ICSE2020-MemLock/MemLock/README.md

 ## Tests

-Before you use MemLock fuzzer, you need to first use two simple examples provided by us to determine whether the Memlock fuzzer can work normally.
+Before you use MemLock fuzzer, we suggest that you first use two simple examples provided by us to determine whether the Memlock fuzzer can work normally.
 We show two simple examples to shows how MemLock can detect excessive memory consumption and why AFL cannot detect these bugs easily.
 Example 1 demonstrates an uncontrolled-recursion bug and Example 2 demonstrates an uncontrolled-memory-allocation bug.

 ### Run for testing example 1